stjude/indelPost/docs/examples.rst

     # as long as reads contain enough target indel sequence
     aln_c = VariantAlignment(v_in_a, bam_c)

-    # all internally represent C>GTCG at position 6
+    # True. all internally represent C>GTCG at position 6
     aln_a == aln_b == aln_c

 Despite the equality, the :class:`~indelpost.VariantAlignment` objects may return different values::